pran-av/quartz/content/Vibhuti/Experiences/Multimedia Search for B2C EdTech Product.md

 tags:
   - edtech
 ---
->[!warning] Case Study is being written and not fully complete yet.
+>[!summary] Case Study is being written and not fully complete yet.
 You can read the latest version below.
 # The Challenge

 The Infinity Learn mobile and web apps have been in the market for over 2 years and more than 7 lakh learners have used it to access classes, practice, and self learning content.